emberjs/rfcs/text/0000-template.md

 # Alternatives

-Add a unified way for the developer to have a control over which dependencies he wants to include/exclude in the build process, to prevent it asserting `missing dependency` also making it available in the consuming application tree depending on the environmental requirements.(development/production).
+Add a unified way for the developer to have a control over which dependencies he wants to include/exclude in the build process, to prevent `ember-cli` asserting `missing dependency` also making it available in the consuming application tree depending on the environmental requirements.(development/production).